Olivier-FONTAINE/Data-challenges/202212-365_Learning/README.md

 As I get eventually a very imbalanced classification (6% who subscribed/94% who did not subscribe), I have to choose the right evaluation metric.
 Accuracy should not be used as any naïve algorithm that would predict “100% student did not subscribe” would get around a 94% accuracy…

 I used the recall metric instead.
 I could have used other metrics for imbalanced dataset such as imbalanced accuracy, F1 or F2 score.
-Recall is the fraction of subscribed students that are successfully retrieved (TP/(TP+FN)).
+Recall is the fraction of subscribed students that are successfully retrieved.
+📝 Recall = # True positives / # positives = TP / (TP+FN).

 The other tricks for imbalanced classification to preserve the same ratio of the target variable in different sets are:
 -	stratified splits for train/test split